-- 2. Governance: Under the terms of this policy, the term "governance" refers to any person elected by decision making bodies to participate in the managerial and administrative bodies of IMPACT. - Associated entities: Under the terms of this policy, "associated entities" are legal persons under private or public law who play an active role in the implementation of the project but are not responsible for managing any budget.
+- i.
+Governance: Under the terms of this policy, the term "governance" refers to any Member elected by decision making bodies to participate in IMPACT's managerial and administrative governance bodies.
+In particular, IMPACT's Committee Administrators are Governance members. - ii.
+Associated entities: Under the terms of this policy, "associated entities" are legal persons under private or public law who play an active role in the implementation of the project but are not responsible for managing any budget. - iii.
+Implementing partners: Under the terms of this policy, an "implementing partner" is a partner to whom the implementation of one or more projects or activities has been delegated, and to whom a budget has

-- 4. Implementing partners: Under the terms of this policy, an "implementing partner" is a partner to whom the implementation of one or more projects or activities has been delegated, and to whom a budget has been allocated for this purpose.
-In particular, this refers to international NGOs and/or national NGOs and/or public institutions. - 5.
-Stakeholders: Under the terms of this policy, "stakeholders" are individuals or groups, with or without a legal personality, who directly or indirectly, voluntarily or involuntarily, contribute to, participate in or benefit, in any way, from the actions, programmes and activities of IMPACT. - IMPACT staff: Under the terms of this policy, the term "IMPACT staff" refers to any person employed by IMPACT.
-The interns and volunteers of IMPACT are considered to fall within this category, for the purposes of this policy. - 7.
-Beneficiaries: Under the terms of this policy, the term "beneficiary" refers to any person who benefits, directly or indirectly, from the programmes of IMPACT, including persons of concern such as survey respondents. - 8.
-Sub-grantee: Under the term of this policy, a "sub-grantee" is an individual or a group, with or without legal personality, who receives a budget to carry out a project or activity. - Supplier: Under the term of this policy, a "supplier" is a third party, individual or group, with or without legal personality, who directly or indirectly provides any type of goods and/or services to IMPACT, whether for a fee or not. - 10.
+- been allocated for this purpose.
+In particular, this refers to international NGOs and/or national NGOs and/or public institutions. - iv.
+Stakeholders: Under the terms of this policy, "stakeholders" are individuals or groups, with or without a legal personality, who directly or indirectly, voluntarily or involuntarily, contribute to, participate in or benefit, in any way, from the actions, programmes and activities of IMPACT. - v.
+IMPACT staff: Under the terms of this policy, the term "IMPACT staff" refers to any person employed by IMPACT.
+The interns and volunteers of IMPACT are considered to fall within this category, for the purposes of this policy. - vi.
+Beneficiaries: Under the terms of this policy, the term "beneficiaries" refers to any person who benefits, directly or indirectly, from IMPACT's programmes. - vii.
+Sub-grantee: Under the term of this policy, a "sub-grantee" is an individual or a group, with or without legal personality, who receives a budget to carry out a project or activity. - viii.
+Supplier: Under the term of this policy, a "supplier" is a third party, individual or group, with or without legal personality, who directly or indirectly provides any type of goods and/or services to IMPACT, whether for a fee or not. - ix.
 Consultant: Under the term of this policy, a "consultant" is a third party, individual or group, with or without legal personality, who directly or indirectly provides any type of consulting services to IMPACT, whether for a fee or not.